mchiuminatto/synthetick/README.md

 If $\Delta p_{i}$ is produced by an stochastic process, then the series has the characteristics of a Random Walk.

-We make $\Delta p_{i} \approx N(\mu, \sigma)$ is a normal distribution with mean $\mu$ and standard deviation $\sigma$
+Meking $\Delta p_{i} \approx N(\mu, \sigma)$ a normal distribution with mean $\mu$ and standard deviation $\sigma$

-If $\mu$ is 0, then the price generation process is an unbiased random walk, but as will be shown later, using $\mu \neq 0$ (biased random walk) it is possible to control the price trend
+If $\mu$ is 0, then the price generation process is an unbiased random walk, but as will be shown later, using $\mu \neq 0$ (biased random walk) it is possible to control the price trend: up (long or bull), range or down (short or hawkish)

 With $\sigma$ it is possible to control price volatility.

-To wrap up this section, the tick price generation process has three parameters so far:
+To wrap up this section, the tick price generation process has three parameters:

 - $p_0$: First price in the series, necessary to calculate the remaining $n-1$ elements, with $n$ being the number of elements in the series.
 - $\mu$: Mean for the distribution of returns or price change.
 - $\sigma$: Standard deviation for the returns distribution.

 ### Bid, Ask, Spread

 The price of a financial asset comes in pairs: the price at wich you buy or Ask price, and the price at wich you sell or Bid.
-So for each new tick price, you need two values: Bid anbd Ask.
+So for each new tick price, you need two values: Bid and Ask.

-The difference beteen both is the Spread:
+The difference between both is the Spread:

 $spread_i = Ask_i - Bid_i$